Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 `digitalWrite()` allows us to write a high or low signal to a pin.
 We start by writing a high signal (5V, powering the LED) then after 1s, we write a low signal (0V, turning the LED off), then we wait another second.
 Once line 12 has exectuted, `loop()` is automatically called again and the process repeats.

-This is embedded systems coding in a nutshell, you initalise a pin, send some signals to it, bosh!

 # C Syntax Summary

-Now that the IDE has been introduces and we are familiar with `setup()` and `loop()`, lets go over some baisc syntax.
+Now that the IDE has been introduced and we are familiar with `setup()` and `loop()`, lets go over some basic syntax.
 Every programming language has the same ideas we are about to go over, but they may be written differently.

 ## Variables